Down the Bayou

-Harris died soon after founding Harrisburg, but his town survived, even though it was burned to the ground as Santa Anna’s army pursued Sam Houston’s irregulars toward San Jacinto.
+Harris died of yellow fever soon after founding Harrisburg, but his town survived, even though it was burned to the ground as Santa Anna’s army pursued Sam Houston’s army of irregulars toward San Jacinto and defeat.
 The years following Texas independence saw Harrisburg grow as a center of commerce.
 From the wharves on Buffalo Bayou, cotton and cattle were shipped to Galveston on shallow-draft side-wheel steamers.
 In 1852, Harrisburg became home to the Buffalo Bayou, Brazos, and Colorado Railroad—the first operating railroad in Texas.
 The line is still there, though the tracks are new, running down Griggs Road as they head off through south Houston to end at Stafford, then called Stafford’s Point.

 Today, only a sharp eye can discern that this was once more than just another old neighborhood.
 Sandwiched between railroad tracks and a shipyard, there is a small but remarkable cemetery where monuments with names like Harris, Milby, and Allen honor early settlers.
 It’s old as cemeteries go in Houston—the oldest, in fact—but a look at the dates shows that, in truth, our Texas heritage isn’t really far in the past.
 And that past is alive on this side of town.